tareeb/OpenSourcerers/README.md

 # Open Science Project Marketplace

 ## Challenge: Building a Marketplace for Open Science Projects
-Nasa Space APPS Challenge 2023
+Nasa Space Apps Challenge 2023

 ### `Backend Reposiroy`
 Click here to See Backend Repository : Django [Backend Code](https://github.com/hasnatahmed331/nasa_backend)

+### Project Name :
+#### OpenSourcerers
+A place where Everyone can show  Magic of their Open Source and become OpenSourcer

 ### Objective
 The goal of this project is to create a platform that facilitates the connection between creators of open science projects and skilled contributors by improving upon traditional tag-based systems.